 All pupils are encouraged to help organise and support a range of activities to contribute to local and national charities.
 We feel it is important to raise their awareness that there are people in the world less fortunate, and that people’s practical needs can be met.

 Pupils are regularly involved in various events and themed days to raise funds for worthy local and national causes.
-Last year we supported a number of charities and good causes including WE Day, GROW Project and Dementia Friends.
+Last year we supported a number of charities and good causes including Children in Need, Haven House and Dementia Friends.
 We look forward to the many charity events that we can host or take part in next year.

 Epping Forest Foodbank is part of a UK foodbank network and is run by volunteers to help provide food for people in crisis in the Epping Forest District.
 A big thank you for all your donations!